X1 (dinghy)

 The X1 is a fast, light-weight sailing dinghy designed for sailing on rivers, estuaries and inland waters by Phil Morrison.
-The dinghy is sailed by 2 or 3 people and has a main, a jib and a symmetric_spinnaker.
+The dinghy is sailed by 2 or 3 people and has a main, a jib and a symmetric spinnaker.
 The boat is designed to be easily driven in very light wind, easy to sail and rig and quick to tack.
-It has a PY of 949..
+It has a PY of 949.
 Currently the PY is the same as an RS400 but can perform better in light wind and slower in heavier winds.

+The X1 was boat tested by Yachts & Yachting and Yachting Life.

+Variant

 The X0 is a variant of the original X1 with the same hull etc. but a smaller rig.
 The mast and three sails are different and can easily be substituted.
 This version is intended for beginners or lighter weight crew.
 Differences in specification: Mast height: 6.62 m, Sail area - Main and Jib: 13.2 m, Sail area - Spinnaker: 11.5 m.

 Race results include 3rd and 4th in the 2013 Three Rivers Race on the Norfolk Broads, 1st in Rheinwoche and Letzte Helden 2012 - Hamburg.